MohammadJRanjbar/K-Means-Clustering/README.md

 # K-Means-Clustering
-a simple k-means clustering (12 data between 0-20)
+a simple k-means clustering (12 datas between 0-20 and 3 clusters)